-Avoiding Back Strain with the Right Backpack
+Avoiding Back Pain with the Right Backpack

-The muscles and soft tissues surrounding our lower spine, which keep us upright, are amongst the most affected.
+The muscles and soft tissues surrounding our lower spine, which keep us upright, are among the most affected.
 When those muscles and tissues are subject to constant strain, such as by the regular use of an ill-fitting backpack, they become weak and sore.
 This can lead to:

 - A poor, rounded posture